swordgeo/MCREC/README.md

 The main focus of the website is going to be the "hero guide" page.
 The user will choose from a list each of the heroes in the game, as well as each aspect in the game (this will become trickier for Adam Warlock and Spider-Woman due to the nature of their aspect-cheating).

-Once chosen, the site will iterate through each card of each deck containing the chosen hero/aspect combination and determine for each card its "synergy score" - the popularity of that card for that hero/aspect as compared to other decks of that aspect.
+Once chosen, the site will iterate through each card of each deck containing the chosen hero/aspect combination and determine for each card its "synergy score" - (the popularity of that card for that hero/aspect) minus (other decks of that aspect).

 At least one more page will be the "staples" list in which you can choose any aspect/basic cards and it will tell you the most commonly used cards overall.
 Maybe for added functionality you can choose staples by card types - we'll see.